Little, Brown & Company | 2018

 In terms of the genre, I thought the storylines were interesting but lacked suspense overall, but it’s probably going to be read to Patterson fans like one of his better books.

-If I can get my “let it go” issue under control, this will probably be the end of my time with this Harriet Blue, but honestly, it’s probably more likely that I’m full of shit.
+If I can get my “let it go” issue under control, this will probably be the end of my time with Harriet Blue, but honestly, it’s probably more likely that I’m full of shit.

 It’s not easy being a good detective – when your brother’s a serial killer.